Guide To Patents: Everything You Need to Know

 A patent attorney plays a key role in verifying that your invention doesn't infringe on anyone else's property, negotiating license agreements and royalties, and confirming that your application includes all necessary information.

 If you need more help with patents, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.